Notebook

 Intel / AMD

-• bringing embedded Linux UX and development to mainstream x86 hardware
+• Delivers the embedded Linux experience and development environment to standard x86 hardware

-• focus in hardware compatibility and device drivers
+• Focuses on broad hardware compatibility and robust device driver support

-• Ubuntu builds are cleaned from proprietary Canonical solutions and services
+• Ubuntu-based builds are free from proprietary Canonical services and telemetry

 By Igor Pečovnik / General purpose / 0 Comments